 One person hurt after gun accidentally fires in building at Highland and Bluebonnet

-BATON ROUGE - One person was hurt after a gun went off in the @Highland building at the corner of Highland Road and Bluebonnet Boulevard.
+BATON ROUGE - One person was hurt after a gun went off in the '@Highland' building at the corner of Highland Road and Bluebonnet Boulevard.

 The East Baton Rouge Parish Sheriff's Office said an employee at the business complex brought a gun in their bag and the weapon fired when they dropped the bag.